backdrop-contrib/upgrade_status/README.md

 # Upgrade Status Documentation

 I ran this through coder upgrade.
 It does not work yet.
 There are challenges with connecting to a different repo to grab the drupal modules.
 We may also have machine name conflicts between Backdrop and Drupal.
+Part of the Drupal 7 soft landing initiative.

 ## Usage